zapier/zapier-platform-cli/README.md

 ### Modifying a Trigger

-Let's say we want to let our users tweak the styles of recipes they are triggering on.
-A classic way to do that with Zapier is to provide a input field the user can select from.
+Let's say we want to let our users tweak the style of recipes they are triggering on.
+A classic way to do that with Zapier is to provide an input field a user can fill out.

 Re-open your `triggers/recipe.js` and paste this: